-Our salt room has been open and helping patients since January of 2018.
+Our salt room has been open and helping patients since January 2018.
 We thought we’d take the time to answer a few of the most common questions about it.
-Remember, this month we’re running a Buy One, Get One special, meaning that if you purchase a session, a friend can attend the session with you for free.
-Just remember to mention the Salt Room BOGO Special when you call!

 What does a salt room do?

 A salt room is a special spa-like room with salt-coated walls and floor.
 It is also called a halochamber (halos is the Greek word for salt).
 Pharmaceutical-grade salt is pulverized into microscopic particles and pushed into the room by a halogenerator.
-Patients passively breathe in the salt particles, which enter the lungs and nasal passages.
+Patients passively breathe in the salt particles, which travel through the nasal passages into the lungs.
 This accelerates mucus clearance and improves lung function, while killing harmful bacteria and soothing the respiratory system.

 Does salt therapy really work?

 Yes!
 Patients schedule salt therapy sessions, or halotherapy, to help with a myriad of health concerns and as a complementary treatment for many breathing and skin ailments.
 Articles and podcasts on the value of salt rooms and a variety of salt therapies have appeared in Time Magazine, The Wall Street Journal, CNN and ABC News.
 The New England Journal of Medicine published a study in 2006 found that halotherapy was an effective complementary treatment for cystic fibrosis.

 What do you do in a salt room?

 You sit back in zero-gravity chairs and either read or just unplug!
 Many people find it so relaxing that they take a catnap during their session.
 There are toys in the room for younger patients; the kids have a lot of fun playing with the salt, just like snow or sand at the beach.

 Are salt rooms safe in spite of COVID?